hharas/aati/README.md

 [![Crates.io](https://img.shields.io/crates/v/aati)](https://crates.io/crates/aati)
 [![GitHub](https://img.shields.io/github/license/hharas/aati?logo=gnu)](https://www.gnu.org/licenses/gpl-3.0.en.html)

-**Aati is a Cross-platform Package Manager written in Rust.** The Aati Package Manager focuses on providing a Simple, Efficient and Performant interface for installing, managing and removing packages.
-Aati is not made (but can be forked) to be a system-wide package manager like Pacman or APT but rather a user-specific package manager.
-Aati supports multiple operating systems including Linux, Windows, Android (on Termux) and more.
+The Aati Package Manager focuses on providing a Simple, Efficient and Performant Interface for installing, managing and removing packages that uses a [PKGFILE](https://github.com/hharas/aati/wiki/4.-PKGFILE-Manual)-based packaging system that's easy to use and adopt.
+Aati can run on both Unix and Windows operating systems.

 Read the [Wiki](https://github.com/hharas/aati/wiki) for more Information how to install Aati, use it, package applications for it, etc.